Artificial intelligence! Those two words appended to anything is enough to either fill you with or with fear.

 One that has been given much publicity is from Elon Musk.
 He proposes a basic income for everyone for simply being born.
 It sounds great, doesn’t it?
 But what about fulfillment and purpose?
 But we risk raising generations of just plain boredom.
 Think of teenagers during the summer months away from school.
 Plenty of idle time.

 This is not an indictment or condemnation if AI.
-I look forward to maintaining my independence at a time that the DMV may be trying to take my driver’s license away.
+I look forward to maintaining my independence when the DMV may be trying to take my driver’s license away.
 But, we need to develop solutions hand in hand with the development of the technology.

 Before the machines take over.